ganrad/openai-api-router/README.md

 For generating OpenAI API traffic and/or simulating API workload, one of the following methods can be used.
 See below.

 - Update and use the provided shell script `./tests/test-oai-api-gateway.sh` with sample data.
-Observe how the API Gateway intelligently distributes the OpenAI API requests among multiple configured backend endpoints.
+For an AI Application, observe how the API Gateway intelligently distributes the OpenAI API requests among multiple configured backend endpoints.
 - For simulating continuous API traffic and performing comprehensive load testing (capacity planning), use *Azure Load Testing* PaaS service.

 ### B. Containerize the API Gateway and deploy it on the Virtual Machine